-These consolidated financial statements have been prepared using accounting principles generally accepted in the United States ("U.S. GAAP") and include the accounts of Trilogy and its wholly-owned subsidiary, NovaCopper US Inc. ("Trilogy Metals US").
-All significant intercompany transactions are eliminated on consolidation.
+These consolidated financial statements have been prepared using accounting principles generally accepted in the United States ("U.S. GAAP") and include the accounts of Trilogy and its wholly owned subsidiary, NovaCopper US Inc. (dba "Trilogy Metals US").
+All intercompany transactions are eliminated on consolidation.
+For variable interest entities ("VIEs") where Trilogy is not the primary beneficiary, we use the equity method of accounting.